Ignore

 Use to narrow the scope of the ignore rule.
 When no resource path is specified, all resources are ignored.

-You can specify component versions in the path using https://github.com/npm/node-semver#versions
+For ecosystems which use the semver convention for versioning, you can specify component versions in the path using https://github.com/npm/node-semver#versions

 If used, follows the --policy-path option.